 The survey was officially launched by the FiCS Secretariat on 1 December 2023 and closed on 23 February 2024.
 During this time, the survey was answered by fifty-four (54) respondents from forty-nine (49) different institutions from all world regions, representing a diverse range of profiles with representatives from PDBs of different size and mandates.
+The full list of PDBs that participated in the survey is available in Annex 2.
 An overview of the respondent PDBs' profile and key survey results is provided in Section 4 below.